cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 * Example 1: IAM User Access Keys and their linked permissions.

 Let's start with IAM User Access Keys.
 With this query, we'll look for the 4 distinct ways with identity policies an IAM User can be granted permissions and link those to the IAM Users and to the IAM User Access Keys.
+In this example, we've already created the following resources in AWS: IAM Users, IAM Groups, Inline Policies for both Groups and Users, Managed Policies for both Groups and Users, and IAM User Access Keys.

 An IAM User can be granted permissions from:
 * Direct Inline Policies of the IAM User